ehoversten/Teaching_Review/DOM/JSON.md

 - JSON is a file format that’s used to store and interchange data.

-- Data is stored in a set of key-value pairs.
+- Data is stored in a set of ` 'key':'value' ` pairs.

 ```javascript